cannavaro2010/Moroccan-Food-recipes/README.md

 I used a map link for a real coffee place,as I was not able to provide my own.
 All images came from external sources: Google Images, a Moroccan kitchen recipes website, and https://humandiaries.com/2015/09/23/moroccan-tagine/.
-The introducing video on the main page came from a YouTube vlog link: https://www.youtube.com/cookingwithalia
+The introducing video on the main page came from a YouTube vlog link: https://www.youtube.com/cookingwithalia screenshots of my first project ,are lsited on Moroccan Food Recipes file, with Readme,index.css ,index.html...